farhanadhilah/Exploratory-Data-Analysis-and-Prediction/README.md

-# Exploratory-Data-Analysis
+# Exploratory-Data-Analysis-and-Prediction
-Some projects regarding to exploratory data analysis and visualization.
+Some projects regarding to exploratory data analysis, visualization, and predicition.